European Stocks Slide On Profit-taking, Despite Asia Rally - UrduPoint

 European Stocks Slide On Profit-taking, Despite Asia Rally

-Europe's major stock markets retreated Tuesday from the previous session's rally, as traders banked profits, digested grim data and mulled coronavirus vaccine hopes
+Europe's major stock markets retreated Tuesday, partly reversing the previous session's rally, as traders banked profits, digested grim data and mulled coronavirus vaccine hopes

-London, (UrduPoint / Pakistan Point News - 19th May, 2020 ) :Europe's major stock markets retreated Tuesday from the previous session's rally, as traders banked profits, digested grim data and mulled coronavirus vaccine hopes.
+London, (UrduPoint / Pakistan Point News - 19th May, 2020 ) :Europe's major stock markets retreated Tuesday, partly reversing the previous session's rally, as traders banked profits, digested grim data and mulled coronavirus vaccine hopes.

-London stocks lost 0.6 percent on official data showing a record surge in UK jobless claims during April, with workers laid off by businesses ravaged by fallout from the deadly COVID-19 outbreak.
+London stocks lost 0.8 percent after official data showed a record surge in UK jobless claims during April, as businesses ravaged by fallout from the deadly COVID-19 outbreak laid off workers.

-In the eurozone, Frankfurt fell 0.5 percent and Paris shed 0.9 percent on news that European auto sales had collapsed by a record 76.3 percent year-on-year in April.
+In the eurozone, Frankfurt dipped 0.2 percent and Paris shed 0.8 percent on news that European auto sales had collapsed by a record 76.3 percent year-on-year in April.

-Asian bourses however rallied Tuesday, tracking an overnight surge on Wall Street, as investors welcomed a further easing of lockdown measures around the world.
+However, Asian bourses rallied, taking their cue from an overnight surge on Wall Street, as investors welcomed a further easing of lockdown measures around the world.

-European markets nonetheless eased "amid profit-taking and as market participants awaited fresh direction from Wall Street", said ThinkMarkets analyst Fawad Razaqzada.
+Nevertheless, European markets eased "amid profit-taking and as market participants awaited fresh direction from Wall Street", said ThinkMarkets analyst Fawad Razaqzada.

+Wall Street opened lower after gains on Monday of over 3 percent for the Dow and S&P 500 indices.

 New York stocks then soared after US biotech firm Moderna reported "positive interim" results in early testing of a vaccine candidate, with some analysts suggesting that if all goes well it could be in use by the end of the year.